-The Simulacrum looks and feels like the real cancer data within NCRAS, but does not contain any real patient information.
+The Simulacrum looks like the real cancer data within NCRAS, but does not contain any real patient information.
 Anyone can use it to learn more about cancer in England without compromising patient privacy.
 Also, because we have kept the data model the same as the real one in PHE, the Simulacrum can be used to write and test queries that (with the right permissions and ethical approval) could be run on the real data.

 NCRAS collects data on all cancers diagnosed in England.
 This is then linked with other data from the NHS to create a large and complex database that is held in the Cancer Analysis System (CAS).
 The Simulacrum has been designed to mimic some of the data held on the CAS.

 Although the data is synthetic, the Simulacrum maintains most of the properties of the original data with a high degree of accuracy.
 But, there are limitations; the more complex the data query the more approximate the results.
 However, because the data model (but not the data) is the same as the real model in the Cancer Analysis System in PHE, researchers can use the Simulacrum to plan and test their hypotheses before making a formal request to PHE to analyse the real data.

 Lora Frayling speaking at the HDR UK Synthetic Data Special Interest Group, December 2020.
 (Video opens in a new window).